shin10/ESP8266-IR-Remote/README.md

 ## WifiManager

 To set the Wifi credentials power up the ESP8266 and connect to the newly created Access Point called ESP${CHIP_ID}.
+Open [http://192.168.4.1](http://192.168.4.1) to access the configuration page.
 Further you can change the MQTT settings.
 Submit your changes to save them to `config.json`.

 ## MQTT server configuration